 Global health concerns, similar to the COVID-19 Pandemic, could result in social, economic and labor instability that adversely affect employee, customer, vendor, distribution channel and other business partner relationships, and in so doing could adversely affect our business, financial condition, results of operations and cash flows.
-For example, federal, state and local governmental actions restricting the ability of our customers to essential travel only, adversely impacts consumption of fuel.
-Sustained limitation on travel, or a general reluctance to travel due to a health crisis, adversely impacts our fuel volumes.
+For example, federal, state and local governmental actions restricting the ability of our customers to essential travel only, would adversely impact consumption of fuel.
+Sustained limitation on travel, or a general reluctance to travel due to a health crisis, would adversely impact our fuel volumes.
 Sustained fuel volume decreases and less foot traffic would adversely impact our dealer operated locations which could potentially pose increased credit risks or trigger a default under our fuel supply and lease agreements.

-We do not have fleet operations but rely on common carriers to distribute and deliver our products.
+Also, we do not have fleet operations but rather rely on common carriers to distribute and deliver our products.
 If these distribution channels are adversely impacted by a health crisis, delivery of our products could be jeopardized.